lauriebelch/OrthoDocs/README.md

 ```/Orthogroup_Sequences```
 - A FASTA file for each orthogroup giving the amino acid sequences for each gene in the orthogroup.

 ## What's new?
-These are the key advances of OrthoFinder3 over OrthoFinder2
+OrthoFinder3 has several major changes comapred to OrthoFinder2

 **New workflow**

-(core and assign)
+OrthoFinder3 provides the ``--core --assign`` workflow to assign new genes from new species to an already inferred set of orthogroups for a smaller, core group of species.
+SHOOT is used to create profiles for core orthogroups, and new genes are assigned to these orthogroups without requiring a costly all-versus-all sequence search.
+Unassigned genes, in new species clades corresponding to orthogroups that arose more recently than the divergence of the core species are analysed on a clade-by-clade basis.
+The resulting gene trees are then analysed using the standard workflow to infer the same phylogenetically determined data as for the standard workflow.

 **Phylogenetic Hierarchical Orthogroups**

-OrthoFinder uses a phylogenetic approach of inferring rooted gene trees to determine orthologs.
+OrthoFinder3 uses a phylogenetic approach of inferring rooted gene trees to determine orthologs.
 This is in contrast to methods that use only sequence similarity to infer orthogroups.
 We have now extended our phylogenetic analysis to orthogroups, by analysing gene trees to determine phylogenetic hierarchical orthogroups (HOGs) for for each clade within the species tree.

 This approach significantly increases the accuracy of orthogroups, and allows users to include outgroups in their analysis whilst analysing orthogroups for only the clade of species you are interested in.